joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 * Improvements
 	- Improved log messages when applying discounts;
 	- Added a link to reprint ticket in customer account order page.
+* Bug fixes
+	- Fixed tax fee for shipments.

 = v2.1.0 (25/07/2016) =
-* Mercado Pago Discount Coupon
+* Features
-	- This feature lets Mercado Pago and merchants to use campaigns of discount created in their Mercado Pago accounts.
+	- Mercado Pago Discount Coupon.
+This feature lets Mercado Pago and merchants to use campaigns of discount created in their Mercado Pago accounts.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=eQ2YYoWvzKQ">Discount Coupons</a>;
-* Currency Conversion
-	- Added an option to try to use Mercado Pago currency ratio, to automatically convert any currencies to supported/used currency.
+	- Currency Conversion.
+Added an option to try to use Mercado Pago currency ratio, to automatically convert any currencies to supported/used currency.
 * Improvements
 	- Improved credentials validation algorithm;
 	- Improved checkout data, with more clean and sanitized info for product image and description.

 = v2.0.5 (07/07/2016) =
+* Improvements
+	- Improved IPN behavior to handle consistent messages with absent IDs.
 * Bug fixes
 	- Fixed the informative URL of ticket IPN in admin page.

+= v2.0.4 (29/06/2016) =
 * Improvements
-	- Improved IPN behavior to handle consistent messages with absent IDs.

-= v2.0.4 (29/06/2016) =
+	- Added a message in admin view when currency is different from used locally (used in credential's country).
 * Bug fixes
 	- We have wrote a snippet to handle the absent shipment cost problem;
 	- Fixed some URLs of the credentials link for Basic Checkout.
-* Improvements
-	- Added a message in admin view when currency is different from used locally (used in credential's country).

 = v2.0.3 (21/06/2016) =
+* Bug fixes
-* Bug fix in Basic Checkout for WooCommerce v2.6.x
+	- Basic Checkout for WooCommerce v2.6.x.
 In WooCommerce v2.6.x, there was a bug related with the ampersand char that was wrongly converted to #38; on URLs and breaking the checkout flow.
 This update should place a fix to this problem.

 = v2.0.2 (13/06/2016) =
+* Features
-* Rollout to Peru
+	- Rollout to Peru.
 This plugin is now supporting Peru, which includes Basic Checkout, Custom Checkout, Tickets, and local language translations.
+* Bug fixes
-* Fix a PHP version issue
+	- Fix a PHP version issue.
 It was reported to us an issue in a function that uses an assign made directly from an array field.
-This feature is available in PHP 5.4.x or above and we've made an update to support older versions.
+This feature is available in PHP 5.4.x or above and we've made an update to support older versions;
-* Fix a tax issue
+	- Fix a tax issue.
 It wasn't been correctly added to the total value in Mercado Pago gateway.

 = v2.0.1 (09/06/2016) =
+* Features
-* Customer Cards (One Click Payment)
+	- Customer Cards (One Click Payment).
 This feature allows customers to proceed to checkout with only one click.
 As Mercado Pago owns PCI standards, it can securely store credit card sensitive data and so register the customer card in the first time he uses it.
 Next time the customer comes back, he can use his card again, only by inserting its CVV code.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=_KB8CtDei_4">Custom Checkout + Customer Cards</a>.
+* Improvements
-* SSL verifications for custom checkout and ticket Custom Checkout and Ticket solutions can only be used with SSL certification.
-As the module behaves inconsistently if there is no SSL, we've put a watchdog to lock the solution if it is active without SSL.
+	- SSL verifications for custom checkout and ticket.
+Custom Checkout and Ticket solutions can only be used with SSL certification.
+As the module behaves inconsistently if there is no SSL, we've put a watchdog to lock the solution if it is active without SSL;
-* Enabling any type of currency without disabling module (now, error message from API) Now, merchants have the option to use currencies of their choices in WooCommerce.
+	- Enabling any type of currency without disabling module (now, error message from API).
+Now, merchants have the option to use currencies of their choices in WooCommerce.
 Pay attention that Woo Mercado Pago will always set the currency related to the country of the Mercado Pago credentials.

 = v2.0.0 (01/06/2016) =
+* Features
-* Custom Checkout for LatAm
+	- Custom Checkout for LatAm.
 Offer a checkout fully customized to your brand experience with our simple-to-use payments API.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=_KB8CtDei_4">Custom Checkout + Customer Cards</a>;
-* Ticket for LatAm
+	- Ticket for LatAm.
 Now, customer can pay orders with bank tickets.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=97VSVx5Uaj0">Tickets</a>.
+* Improvements
-* Removed possibility to setting supportable but invalid currency We've made a fix to prevent users to select a valid currency (such as ARS), but for a different country set by credentials origin (such as MLB - Mercado Pago Brazil).
+	- Removed possibility to setting supportable but invalid currency.
+We've made a fix to prevent users to select a valid currency (such as ARS), but for a different country set by credentials origin (such as MLB - Mercado Pago Brazil).

 = v1.0.5 (29/04/2016) =
+* Improvements
-* Removal of extra shipment setup in checkout view
-	We have made a workaround to prevent an extra shipment screen to appear.
+	- Removal of extra shipment setup in checkout view.
+We have made a workaround to prevent an extra shipment screen to appear;
-* Translation to es_ES
+	- Translation to es_ES.
 Users can select Spain as module country, and translation should be ok.
+* Bug fixes
-* Some bug fixes and code improvements
+	- Some bug fixes to stabilize the module.

 = v1.0.4 (15/04/2016) =
+* Improvements
-* Added a link to module settings page in plugin page We've increased the module description informations.
+	- Added a link to module settings page in plugin page.
+We've increased the module description informations.
 Also we've put a link to make a vote on us.
 Please, VOTE US 5 STARS.
 Any feedback will be welcome!
-* Fixed status change when processing with two cards When using payments with two cards in Basic Checkout, the flow of order status wasn't correct in some cases when async IPN events occurs.
+	- Fixed status change when processing with two cards.
+When using payments with two cards in Basic Checkout, the flow of order status wasn't correct in some cases when async IPN events occurs.
 We've made some adjustments to fix it.

 = v1.0.3 (23/03/2016) =
 * Improving algorithm when processing IPN
 	Async calls and processment were refined.

 = v1.0.2 (23/03/2016) =
+* Bug fixes
-* IPN URL wasn’t triggered when topic=payment
+	- IPN URL wasn’t triggered when topic=payment.
 Fixed a bug for some specific IPN messages of Mercado Pago.

 = v1.0.1 (23/03/2016) =
+* Improvements
-* Added payment ID in order custom fields information Added some good informations about the payment in the order view.
+	- Added payment ID in order custom fields information.
+Added some good informations about the payment in the order view;
-* Removed some unused files/code
-	We've made some code cleaning.
+	- Removed some unused files/code.
+We've made some code cleaning;
-* Redesign of the logic of preferences when creating cart, separating items Itens are now separated in cart description.
-This increases the readability and consistency of informations in API level.
+	- Redesign of the logic of preferences when creating cart, separating items.
+Itens are now separated in cart description.
+This increases the readability and consistency of informations in API level;
-* Proper information of shipment cost
+	- Proper information of shipment cost.
 Previously, the shipment cost was passed together with the cart total order amount.

 = v1.0.0 (16/03/2016) =
+* Features
-* LatAm Basic Checkout support
+	- LatAm Basic Checkout support.
 Great for merchants who want to get going quickly and easily.
 This is the basic payment integration with Mercado Pago.
+Want to see how it works on-the-fly?
+Please check this video: <a href="https://www.youtube.com/watch?v=DgOsX1eXjBU">Standard Checkout</a>;
-* Set of configurable fields and customizations
-	Title, description, category, and external reference customizations, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments and payment method exclusion setup.
+	- Set of configurable fields and customizations.
+Title, description, category, and external reference customizations, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments and payment method exclusion setup;
-* Sandbox and debug options
+	- Sandbox and debug options.
 Basicer can test orders by enabling debug mode or using sandbox environment.

 == Upgrade Notice ==

 If you're migrating from version 1.x.x to 2.x.x, please be sure to make a backup of your site and database, as there are many additional features and modifications between these versions.